okisooo/discord-issues/README.md

 1. Clone this repository.
 2. Install the dependencies by running `npm install`.
-3. Create a `config.json` file in the root directory with the following structure:
+3. Edit the `config.json` file in the root directory with the following structure:

 ```json
 {